webdevphi/Winter-2018-Workshops/1-React/README.md

 Let's step through how the map works.
 `this.state.childrenText` is an array, and arrays have a method called map which will iterate through an array, apply a function to each value and return the new array
 We can think of it as a transformation method, in our case we are transforming it from an array of strings to an array of `Child` components
-Here lies the beauty of JSX, it knows that since you've outputed an array of react components it will just transform to something like this
+Here lies the beauty of JSX, it knows that since you've outputted an array of React components it will just transform into something like this
 ```JSX
 <Child text={this.childrenText[0]>
 <Child text={this.childrenText[1]>